jc4-mp/docs.jc4mp.com/docs/shared-api/modules.md

 # Modules

-Modules are a great way to share data, functions, classes, and other functionality between scripts.
+Modules are a great way to share static data, functions, classes, and other functionality between scripts.
 Modules work on client, server, and shared scripts.

 ## Create a module